For the Financial Year Ended 31st December 2018

-We adopt a zero tolerance approach to modern slavery & human trafficking and we are committed to ensuring that modern slavery does not take place anywhere within our business or within the operations of any of our suppliers or business partners.
+The group adopts a zero tolerance approach to modern slavery & human trafficking and is committed to ensuring that modern slavery does not take place anywhere within the business or within the operations of any of its suppliers or business partners.

-Our Anti-Slavery Policy sets out our corporate responsibilities and the obligations placed upon those who work for and with us, in terms of upholding our position.
-As part of this commitment towards the elimination of modern slavery we have developed systems to ensure that our supply chain and those who work for us adhere to our policy.
-We have also taken steps to highlight the need for our employees to raise any concerns or suspicions they may have regarding modern slavery or unethical practices through our Speaking up & Raising Serious Concerns Policy.
+The Anti-Slavery Policy sets out the Airport’s corporate responsibilities and the obligations placed upon those who work for and with the group, in terms of upholding its position.
+As part of this commitment towards the elimination of modern slavery the Airport has developed systems to ensure that its supply chain and those who work for the group adhere to its policy.
+The group has also taken steps to highlight the need for its employees to raise any concerns or suspicions they may have regarding modern slavery or unethical practices through its Speaking Up & Raising Serious Concerns Policy.

-Additionally we are communicating our Anti-Slavery Policy and expectations to our suppliers and business partners and will keep our supply chain arrangements under continuous review to ensure that our anti-slavery position is upheld.
-We also intend to keep our policy and arrangements under continuous review to ensure that these remain adequate and effective in enabling us to play our part in eradicating modern slavery and human trafficking.
+Additionally the group is communicating its Anti-Slavery Policy and expectations to its suppliers and business partners and will keep its supply chain arrangements under continuous review to ensure that its anti-slavery position is upheld.
+The group also intends to keep its policy and arrangements under continuous review to ensure that these remain adequate and effective in enabling NIAL Group Limited to play its part in eradicating modern slavery and human trafficking.